 What is better to have–academic rigor or a high GPA?

-Well, the ideal answer is: both.
-The more realistic answer is: a balance of the two.
+Well, the ideal answer is both.
+The more realistic answer is a balance between the two.
 Many students think that their GPA is one of the single most important factors–along with ACT/SAT scores–that will determine their acceptance to a college.
 While GPA is definitely important, rigor matters too.
 Colleges will take into account the types of classes you’re taking.
 A 3.8 GPA one semester with standard classes is impressive, but so is a 3.4 GPA with two or three advanced placement (AP) courses in the schedule.

 What kind of classes are considered rigorous?

 AP classes are perhaps the most well-known source of rigor.
 AP takes the material and requirements up a few notches from the mandatory core classes.
 With students learning more, producing research-based projects, reading more in-depth, and taking harder tests it is a shining example of academic rigor.

 However, there are other ways to include rigor in a schedule.
 Dual-enrollment classes are college-level courses that often translate into college credit hours upon completion.
 Not only do they show rigor, but they also help with your overall credit hour requirement in the long run–win-win!